ShanderYO/parkpass_backend/README.md

 {
     "exception": "PermissionException",
     "code": 302,
-    "message": "Impossible to delete card"
+    "message": "Impossible to delete card" (Maybe only one card) }
-}
 ```